vienie/Google-IT-Automation-with-Python/README.md

 # Google IT Automation with Python
-Google IT Automation with Python (part of Coursea)
+Google IT Automation with Python Professional Certificate course (part of Coursea)

 These are the assessments i did for each of the courses.